Do you use the good stuff? Or do you have things in your cupboard for special occasions?

 Burn that candle.
 I know it was a gift, and it looks nice, and you have a Zoom meeting in the study soon so can’t sit in the kitchen and constantly inhale it.
 But guess what – you will appreciate it more if it’s not a constant aroma.
 Just light it and enjoy it while you can.
 And when it is a stumpy mess expired of scent, pop it in the bin.
 I promise you won’t regret using it.

 Recently I put good quality tea lights in my nan’s crystal brandy glasses.
 I don’t drink brandy anyway, and they looked amazing.

 Wear the nice perfume.
 Even if you are in Zoom meetings.
 The perfume is for you, not for other people.
 They don’t care anyway.
 Use the good stuff.

 If you have kitchenware that is fiddly to wash or store, rethink whether you really want it.
 Let’s face it, are you ever going to be at a stage in your life when you will want to painstakingly hand wash your glasses?
 It’s probably never going to be a priority.
-Give someone perusing eBay or Gumtree a chance to love them.
+Give someone perusing eBay or Marketplace a chance to love them.
 If they were a gift and you feel guilty, buy yourself something nice with the proceeds like a decent keep cup you will use every day.
 Or a meal in an upmarket restaurant.